firedo/synergy-autoswitch/README.md

 Synergy ([symless.com](https://symless.com/synergy)) for Linux version 1.X Autoswitcher (between client and server mode) &amp; start at login window (GDM3 greeter)

 I'm sharing my Bash script and autostart desktop files for starting Synergy version 1.x in client/server mode (using autoswitch and loop).
-Includes a short guide to enable Synergy version 1.X @ Ubuntu 18.04 login window (GDM3 greeter).
+Includes a short guide to enable Synergy @ Ubuntu 18.04 login window (GDM3 greeter).

 I originally made this script for my IOMMU/VFIO Windows 10 Gaming virtual machine running under Linux host.
 The Win 10 VM switches also between client/server, but based on if a specific USB device (keyboard) is present or not.
 I sometimes also like to switch my laptop as a server to control my desktop computer.